89luca89/distrobox/docs/usage/distrobox-assemble.md

 If you're doing multiple hooks (init or pre_init) in multiple lines, end the line with a semicolon (;) in order to execute them one after the other.

+For an explanation of each of the option in the list, take a look at the [distrobox create usage](distrobox-create.md#synopsis), each option corresponds to one of the `create` flags.

 **Advanced example**

 	[tumbleweed_distrobox]